compiler-explorer/rust-lib-poc/readme.md

-# Proof of concept for building compiler+arch specific libraries for Rust
+# Proof of concept for building compiler specific libraries for Rust

 ## Prerequisites

-* ifra repo -> ce_install install 'rust 1.58.0'
+* infra repo -> ce_install install 'rust 1.58.0'

 ## Order of things: building everything with rustc